Professor Neil Metcalfe - Research Interests

 Behavioural ecology, physiological ecology and life-history strategies

 Single fishI am interested in the relationships between individual differences in behaviour or physiology and subsequent life-history patterns, and have investigated these mainly using experimental studies of fish populations.
 For instance, we found that small differences in the dominance status and competitive ability of very young salmon can have major consequences: more dominant fish grow faster, and are therefore likely to metamorphose and complete the life-cycle a year ahead of subordinate siblings.
 This is related to their physiology: we have shown that dominance in fry is linked to standard metabolic rate, and have been investigating this further by looking at the causes and consequences of variation in metabolic rate.
-In collaboration with John Armstrong of the Marine Scotland Freshwater Lab at Pitlochry we have looked at the effects of intraspecific variation in metabolic rate on digestive strategies and efficiency, and together with Ton Groothuis at the University of Groningen (Holland) have been testing whether maternal hormones influence the metabolic rate of offspring.
-We have also examined how variation in metabolic rate arises, how stable it is within individuals, and what are the costs and benefits of a high or low standard metabolic rate under different ecological conditions.
+In collaboration with John Armstrong of the Marine Scotland Freshwater Lab at Pitlochry we have looked at the effects of intraspecific variation in metabolic rate on digestive strategies and efficiency, and together with Ton Groothuis at the University of Groningen (Holland) have tested whether maternal hormones influence the metabolic rate of offspring.

 In a separate line of research, I have been interested in exploring the role of oxidative stress in mediating life histories.
 In collaboration with Tom Pike, Jan Lindstrom and Jon Blount, I have been investigating how sticklebacks use carotenoids to advertise their health and viability, and how they trade off using carotenoids for signalling versus protecting against oxidative stress.
 I am now looking further at the role of antioxidants and oxidative stress in influencing fish life histories.
+Collaborative work with and Pat Monaghan is investigating how antioxidants influence life history decisions in zebra finches.

 Effects of early growth trajectories on adult phenotypes